rcsc-group/BouncingDropletsMovingPool3D/README.md

 Once the Basilisk structure is in place, the driver code here is built in order to navigate parameter sweeps in resolution level, drop velocity $U_{\textrm{drop}}$ and pool velocity $U_{\textrm{pool}}$ , with one of each values added to the run_master_example.sh for brevity.
 Other parameters can be varied through this shell script, with both physical and computational handles provided.

 The code can be executed by simply executing this shell script via *sh run_master_example.sh* inside a terminal.
 Output will then be produced within a foldering structure that consists of summary DNS execution information, mass conservation and VOF data, interface coordinates and animations, which can be used for further post-processing.

+## Supplementary movies
+Supplementary material referred to in the companion manuscript have been made available in a separate subfolder, providing visualisations of both real-life and numerical experiments.
+Captions thereof are also included in the [relevant subfolder](https://github.com/rcsc-group/BouncingDropletsMovingPool3D/tree/main/SupplementaryMovies).